blorente/decorat/wiki/stories/the_promotion.md

 Cognitor 36B, Sectio Ordos was cold that day.
 Two men in janitor uniforms were cleaning the green carpet surrounding the ten Retriever stations, in preparation for the shift change.

-When I got into the room, Adeptus Mechanicum Magos Cognitor Arsenus emmitted a series of electrical buzzes punctuated by a steam cloud that sprouted from an opening in his red robes, where his mouth would have been.
-The Magos had a perfect view of the room from the plinth he was affixed to, and he had the custom to greet his Retrievers at the start of each shift.
+When I got into the room, Magos Cognitor Arsenus emmitted a series of electrical buzzes, punctuated by a steam cloud that sprouted from an opening in his red robes where his mouth would have been.
+The Magos had a perfect view of the room from the plinth he was affixed to, and he had the rare custom to greet his Retrievers at the start of each shift.

 "Good morning to you as well, Magos" I returned the greeting, as I walked around the circle of leatherbound armchairs, to station 8.